 Some of the general ways you can reduce Friction and optimize your purchasing experience include:

 - Remove obstacles from checkout.
 If you have a clunky experience, you can rapidly undo your hard work in convincing a customer to choose your products.
 Cut down on as many steps as possible while keeping checkout safe and secure.
 Keep everything organized intuitively.
 Ask only for the information you absolutely must have for the transaction.
-If you want additional information, ask for it after the purchase is complete.
+If you want additional information, ask for it after the purchase.

 - Make sure your site is fast.
 Google uses site speed as a ranking signal, plus if your mobile page takes more than three seconds to load, research says 53% of people will leave.

 - Along with shipping transparency, you should similarly be upfront and transparent with your fees and costs.
 Unexpected costs during checkout are a big reason customers bounce from your site.
-Customers don’t want to feel blindsided or like they’re being unfairly charged.
+Customers don’t want to feel blindsided, or like they’re being unfairly charged.
 So communicate fees, taxes, and surcharges in the purchase experience as soon as possible.
 Some eCommerce businesses find that using real-time tax and shipping calculators works well to manage expectations and reduce unpleasant surprises.

 - Provide flexibility in how people pay.
 Amazon Pay, installment plans, accepting multiple cards, and making third-party systems like PayPal available are all important parts of reducing Friction from the perspective of the modern shopper.